"The way in which many Paleozoic life forms disappeared towards the end of the Permian Period brings to mind Joseph Hayden's Farwell Symphony where,

 This was a "game changing" event.
 Most estimates show that diversity of marine organisms was essentially stable from the Late Ordovician until the end of the Permian (minus the crash-and-recovery intervals at each mass extinction).
 In contrast, life ever since the Permian has been relatively steadily increasing in diversity, surpassing Paleozoic levels sometime in the Cretaceous.

-Sepkoski's studies did not merely look at general levels of diversity.
+Jack Sepkoski's studies for the evolution of marine life (which led to the recognition of the "Big 5" mass extinctions) did not merely look at general levels of diversity.
 He found that there were generally three different sets of organisms (not necessarily close relatives) who tended the share the same fates: when one member of each "evolutionary fauna" did well, the others were doing well, and when one suffered, they all suffered.
 He named these three evolutionary faunas the Cambrian, Paleozoic, and Modern faunas.
 (Don't let the names fool you!
 The "Cambrian fauna" is still present, but very rare; the Paleozoic fauna survives at moderate levels, and the Modern fauna goes back all the way to the Cambrian.)

 The groups in each of the evolutionary faunas tend to share similar types of general traits: